Brändöskär: Environment

 The Brändöskär municipal nature reserve was founded in 2005, covering 212 ha between the chapel and the southern tip of the island.
 It also includes Haraskär, Hällgrund island and the Persögrund peninsula.
 The reserve is an important site for birds, and is off limits between 1 May and 31 July.

-At other times hiking, fishing and hunting are allowed, as are picking berries and mushrooms, camping and making fires on designated sites.
+At other times, hiking, fishing and hunting are allowed, as are picking berries and mushrooms, camping and making fires on designated sites.

 History

 When the fishing village was built, Brändöskär and Uddskär were two separate islands.
 Probably the main part of the original village was on Uddskär.

-It is said that Queen Christina donated Brändöskär to Norrbrändö, but no records of this transaction have survived.
+It is said that Queen Christina donated Brändöskär to Norrbrändö, but no records of this transaction have been found.
 Although now used only for recreation, many of the cottages are still owned by families from Brändön.

 In 1820 about thirty boats were based at Brändöskär / Uddskär, the largest fishing village in the Luleå Archipelago.
 The main catch was herring, which was caught in nets, salted and sold in wooden barrels in Luleå, Haparanda, Raahe and Oulu.
 Whitefish, grayling, salmon, pike, perch and ide were also caught, but mainly consumed locally.
 A harbor master enforced tight regulations over fishing and enforced the law.
 No fishing was allowed between 6 pm on Saturday and 6 pm on Sunday, when the fishermen observed a day of rest.

 The artist Erik Marklund (c.
 1909 – 1980) lived and worked on Brändöskär.
 He mainly worked in oils or pencil drawing, portraying the life of the island and the archipelago.
 In 1957 he built a statue of Jesus on a small outcrop, Hällgrund, off shore from the island.

-It is still standing today, and is visible from a distance in clear weather.
+It still stands today, and is visible from a distance in clear weather.
 Marklund also made the altar in the chapel.
 The altarpiece depicts a rich haul of fish from the surrounding waters.